gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 ## 3. Back-up

 OK, this is starting to turn into a mess.
-Let's back up and double check the containers.
+Let's back up and double-check the containers.
 Then let's look at the Google Cloud Run 'sidecar' pattern.
-It appears to use a yaml file much like Docker Compose to deploy multiple containers with one main 'ingress' container and other 'sidecar' containers.
+It appears to use a YAML file much like Docker Compose to deploy multiple containers with one main 'ingress' container and other 'sidecar' containers.
 This might alleviate some issues with containers not starting because services aren't present.
 But before we do that, let's rebuild each container image and test them locally.

 The following environment variables are set via our virtualenv on the local machine: